 In the past few weeks, while helping our son’s U16 football team, we have been involved in a fractured clavicle, possible ACL rupture, dislocated finger and two concussions (plus another that occurred at training).
 It has been the concussions that made me most uncomfortable – young children, long-term neuro ramifications and their immediate want to continue playing.
 I realised I needed to know more than what I had learnt from my 1st Aid Course.

 Apologies if I am arriving a bit late at the train station for some of you, but as I was researching and learning in this area I thought I would share some resources with you also and save you some time locating them yourself.

 A key point in this discussion is that research is not finalised in this area (what area is!!) and continues to evolve.
-So even with the latest information in hand, a degree of common sense is still important and apply the "if in doubt, check it out" principal.
-In the case of children the guidelines take a more conservative approach, because of their immature neurology and the longer term time frames.
+So even with the latest information in hand, a degree of common sense is still important and applies the "if in doubt, check it out" principle.
+In the case of children, the guidelines take a more conservative approach, because of their immature neurology and the longer-term time frames.

 What is Concussion?

-- Lying motionless on ground / Slow to get up
+- Lying motionless on the ground / Slow to get up

 - Unsteady on feet / Balance problems or falling over / In coordination

 - Confused / Not aware of plays or events / Altered personality